 Hibernation allows users to take a quick break from their work.
 It basically puts your PC into sleep mode, but when you resume it, all your work is restored automatically.

-Since it’s one of the power options, you can try disabling it to see if it fixes the the Windows 11 PC’s randomly going to sleep issue.
-Here’s what you need to do.
+Since it’s one of the power options, you can try disabling it to see if it fixes the Windows 11 PC’s randomly going to sleep issue.

 1. Open the Control Panel on your PC and click on Power Options.